 Democracy and Citizenship Education

-Nobody can bring back to live those who have died back then.
+Nobody can bring back to life those who have died back then.
 But the names of the lost Israeli Olympians will remain linked with the village and the 1972 Olympics.
-Residents of the village can not escape this fate and must share it actively.
+Residents of the village cannot escape this fate and must share it actively.
 Beyond a memorial site and museum, a foundation could assist in encounters in sports by people who are otherwise in conflict with each other.

 Democracy must mean more than the collection of signatures, but also to understand history beyond local contexts and to act accordingly.
 On the evening of Monday 15th of January 2015 the Munich residents of the local area, including all residents of the Olympic village will meet in a civic meeting to discuss the memorial site and vote on it.